Malaysias Inflation Rises To 4.7 Pct Year On Year In August - UrduPoint

 Malaysia's Inflation Rises To 4.7 Pct Year On Year In August

-KUALA LUMPUR, Sept.23 (UrduPoint / Pakistan Point News - 23rd Sep, 2022 ) :Malaysia's inflation rate in August 2022 increased to 4.7 percent year on year, official data showed Friday.
+KUALA LUMPUR, Sept.24 (UrduPoint / Pakistan Point News - 24th Sep, 2022 ) :Malaysia's inflation rate in August 2022 increased to 4.7 percent year on year, official data showed Friday.

 The increase was contributed by food and non-alcoholic beverages, which increased by 7.2 percent, the Department of Statistics Malaysia (DOSM) said in a statement.